 HTTP Client: allows to create a request, send it to a URL and read the result.

-HTTP Server: which is the server that communicates with the client.
+HTTP Server: This is the server that communicates with the client.

-In second place there is the MQTT protocol which consists of the M2M (machine to machine) communication with queue message type.
+In the second place, there is the MQTT protocol which consists of the M2M (machine to machine) communication with the queue message type.

-And finally the Modbus TCP/IP that is a Modbus variant used for communications over TCP/IP networks in industrial controllers for Arduino automation, connecting through port 502.
+And finally, the Modbus TCP/IP is a Modbus variant used for communications over TCP/IP networks in industrial controllers for Arduino automation, connecting through port 502.
 It does not require a checksum calculation, since the lower layers already provide checksum protection: